Learning Test-time Augmentation for Content-based Image Retrieval: Proposed Method

-{\bfseries{Training the Controller}} We optimise the controller with the Proximal Policy Optimisation algorithm \cite{schulman2017proximal}, inspired by \cite{cubuk2019autoaugment,zoph2018learning}.
-The controller is a one-layer LSTM \cite{hochreiter1997long} with 256 hidden units and $3 \times N$ softmax predictions for transformations and their corresponding magnitudes.
+We optimise the controller with the Proximal Policy Optimisation algorithm \cite{schulman2017proximal}, inspired by \cite{cubuk2019autoaugment,zoph2018learning}.
 The controller is trained with a learning rate of $10^{-4}$.
 In total, the controller samples about 10,000 policies (the mode converges before 10,000 steps).
 The policy generated by the converged model is selected for inference.